 In 2004, we contacted the NYSE regarding the position it will take in reference to our 2004 proxy contest.
 On April 28, 2004, we received a telephone call from Mr. Stephen Walsh of the NYSE.
 He said the NYSE had not changed its position in the last year, and would not classify our solicitation in 2004 as a "contest."
-We are in the process of contacting the NYSE this year to learn if it will change its historic position.
-We will report later on its decision for our contest in 2006.
+We are in the process of learning this year if the NYSE will change its historic position.

-We note that in the August 2004 10Q SEC filling, the management of the AAG did not count the "broker vote."
+We note that in the August 2004 10Q SEC filing, the management of the AAG did not count the "broker vote."
 We believe the management of the Company-AAG was correct in this regard, and we commended its establishment of this precedent which benefits its shareholders.